 In the pantry and kitchen, you will see she lived, canning the harvest from the garden and using plain bowls and utensils kept on open metal cabinets.
 Even a special tea she enjoyed remains.

 It's a joy to see her large studio and the large windows and light where she painted.
 It is also a sitting room.
 In her studio are books cataloging her many works of art.

 O'Keeffe's bedroom also mirrors this simple style that opens out to nature.
 The corner windows are so large that she must have felt that she was sleeping outside on the edge of the mesa.
 The walls are a natural gray earth.
 The bedding and furnishings are simple and lend to the tranquil atmosphere.

 Throughout the home, you will see evidence of O'Keeffe's love of nature and enjoyment of collecting specimens... rocks, skulls and more desert treasures.
 Many window ledges are full of these rocks.
 She loved walking out in the desert and returned with these treasures which ended up as simple, natural decor in her home.

 You will be able to see the valley and the road below the mesa.
 O'Keeffe loved the road which ribboned through the valley and it appears in some of her paintings.

-I highly recommend a tour of O'Keeffe's home.
+A tour of O'Keeffe's home is highly recommended.
 It is not possible to tour her Ghost Ranch home.
 Touring the Abiquiu home and studio gives you a rare opportunity to get to know the artist through how she lived and worked.
 You'll see her love for the home mirrored in some of her paintings.
 Standing on the edge of the mesa, as she did, will be a memory to take back with you when you leave northern New Mexico.